AAMC Med School Application Fee Assistance

 How do I apply for the AAMC Fee Assistance Program?

 The process for applying to the AAMC Fee Assistance Program is subject to change, so be sure to check the AAMC’s website for the most up-to-date process.
-In general, the steps for completing your AAMC Fee Assistance Program application are laid out below:
+In general, the steps for completing your AAMC Fee Assistance Program application are shown below:

 Step 1: Create an AAMC Profile and begin the application.

-Ensure the information you provided when first registering for an AAMC account is accurate and complete.
-This information will auto-populate the first page in the AAMC Fee Assistance application process.
+Ensure the information you provided when you first registered for an AAMC account is accurate and complete.
+This information will auto-populate the first page of the FAP application.

 Step 2: Fill out personal information.